My Cannondale 3.0’s 30th Anniversary: How to Turn a Classic into a Near-Super Bike

 Removed the clip-on aerobars

-Aerobars are a common addition to road bikes and are particularly popular among triathletes and time trialists.
+Aerobars are no longer considered a radical addition to road bikes and are particularly popular among triathletes and time trialists.
 They allow cyclists to adopt a more aerodynamic position, reducing wind resistance and potentially improving speed.
 When used correctly, aerobars can significantly enhance a rider’s efficiency, especially during time trials or long, flat stretches of road.

 However, there are several reasons why I chose to remove the clip-on aerobars: